Contents

 An ambitious expansion plan was laid out, and construction began in 2001, while the museum’s efforts towards modernization gathered steam in 2004.
 Changes to its legal and statutory framework were approved to allow the museum to self-finance and gain autonomy.
 The museum's status was made effective by the Museo Nacional del Prado Act, in November 2003, and a subsequent amending Statute approved by Royal Decree in 2004.

-Frequently Asked Questions About the Prado Museum's History
+Frequently asked questions about the Prado Museum's history

 What is the historical significance of the Prado Museum?